 - Sex.
 This disease is most commonly found in women compared to men.

 - Certain types of exercise.
 Tasks that place a lot of stress on your heel and connected tissue — such as great-distance running, Toe dancing, and dance exercises such as Zumba — can give to the initial onset of plantar fasciitis.

 - Faulty foot mechanics.
-Being unwavering, having a high arch, or even having an unusual pattern of walking can badly affect the way weight is allocated when you're standing and plant and build on stress on the plantar fascia.
-A tight heel cord, Achilles tendon, and decreased motion of the big toe joint also provide to heel pain.
+Being unwavering, having a high arch, or even having an unusual pattern of walking can badly affect the way weight is allocated when you're standing and planting and build on stress on the plantar fascia.
+A tight heel cord, Achilles tendon, and decreased motion of the big toe joint also provide heel pain.

 - Obesity.
 Excess weight put extra stress on your plantar feet.

 - Professions that keep you on your feet.
-Factory workers, teachers, retail workers, and others who occupy most of their work hours in walking or standing on hard surfaces like concrete can harm their plantar fascia.
+Factory workers, teachers, retail workers, and others who occupy most of their work hours walking or standing on hard surfaces like concrete can harm their plantar fascia.

 - Improper shoes.
 Escape loose, boot-type shoes, as well as shoes without enough arch support or plastic padding to absorb shock.
 If you regularly wear high heels over 2 inches your Achilles tendon — which is connected to your heel — can shrink and shorten, causing pressure on the tissue around your heel.
 If your "go-to shoe" is over a year old, possibility of your foot pain would be reduced with a new pair of new shoes.
 Wearing the wrong shoe for your foot type can also come up with heel pain.